|Jordan's Foreign Minister [Image Source]|

 - Leaving the dubious legal claims about the treaty aside, it's a fact that Jordan's still-active extradition treaty with the US went into full legal effect on July 29, 1995 and that both countries treated it as being valid and effective for the next 22 years.
 Jordan, as you know, has extradited several Jordanians to the US.
 We can give you the details of several of them who are currently serving long US prison sentences.
 Just ask.

-- What's more, based on things we have learned from open source materials, Jordan has never once failed to extradite fugitives to the US when asked to do so - until the Tamimi case.
+- What's more, based on things we have learned from open source materials, Jordan has never once failed to extradite fugitive terrorists to the US when asked to do so - until the Tamimi case.

 - Is there really any doubt (as you seem to claim) about Jordan having extradition treaties with other countries?
-We have not found an authoritative source but the list certainly includes at least Lebanon and France.
-A treaty is currently been negotiated with Australia where our Malki was born.
+The list certainly includes at least Syria, Turkey, Tunisia, Egypt, United Arab Emirates, Yemen, Algeria, Kuwait and Azerbaijan [all documented here, at page 11] as well as Lebanon and France.
+And to our personal knowledge via connections in Canberra, an extradition treaty is currently being negotiated between Jordan and Australia where our murdered daughter Malki was born.
+We are fairly certain the real list is longer than what we have managed to find.

 - Then there's the money: Jordan, which struggles economically and has huge burdens, is monumentally dependent on US aid.
 The US provides far more foreign aid to Jordan than anyone else does.